-Praxis Spinal Cord Institute (the "Institute") formerly known as Rick Hansen Institute was incorporated on January 15, 2009 under the Canada Corporations Act.
-On July 24, 2019, the Institute officially changed its name from the Rick Hansen Institute.
+Praxis Spinal Cord Institute (the "Institute") was incorporated on January 15, 2009 under the Canada Corporations Act.
 On October 26, 2009, the Institute was registered as a charity under the Income Tax Act and, as such, is exempt from income taxes and is able to issue donation receipts for income tax purposes.